 Born in Flemington, N.J., Rear Adm.
-Belton is currently serving as deputy commander, Navy Supply Systems Command, Mechanicsburg, Pa.
+Belton is currently serving as deputy commander, Naval Supply Systems Command, Mechanicsburg, Pa.
 His previous flag assignments include commander, Navy Expeditionary Logistics Support Group, Reserve director, Logistics Programs and Corporate Operations Division on the Navy staff (OPNAV N41); and director, Energy and Services Division, J9, U.S. Forces, Iraq at the U.S. Embassy in Baghdad where he served as the senior force representative to the Iraqi Ministries of Oil and Electricity.

 Belton graduated from the United States Naval Academy (USNA) in 1983.
 He holds a Master of Business Administration from Regis University; graduated from the United States Naval War College, College of Distance Education; as well as, the Advanced Joint Professional Military Education program at the Joint Forces Staff College.